craigstroman/node-chat/README.md

 ##Version History

+######Version 1.2.0
+- Added a Mongo DB to save and redisplay conversation threads when new users enter chat.
+- Added MomentJS for formatting dates.
+- Changed CSS for messages displayed in chat.
+- Now showing time stamp for message in chat.

 ######Version 1.1.0
 - Changing directory structure.
 - Removing the nano scroller plugin and just using standard built in scrollbars.
 - Changing some of the CSS.

 ######Version 1.0.0